After a stroke, daily tasks such as getting around, cooking and bathing may be more difficult than before.

 Aids and equipment can vary in price so it’s worth contacting a few different suppliers before buying a product.
 Some suppliers will let you try things out before you buy them, or you may be able to hire equipment if you only need it for a short time.

 Personal alarm systems (sometimes called community alarms) can help you to stay independent in your own home.
-They usually involve an alarm system that is linked to your telephone, and a pendant with a button that you wear around your neck so you can press it and automatically call for help in an emergency.
-Some alarms are also linked to the smoke detector.
+They usually include a pendant button that you wear around your wrist or neck.
+In an emergency, you press the button to call for help.
+Some systems include a base unit that connects to your telephone,but landline-free-options are also available.
+Modern alarms use GPS technology, protecting you outside the home too.